 I struggled from day one.
 I had to spend way more time at the rink than healthy players, which exhausted me and I fell more and more behind on my school work.

-I was losing control of the two things I had always excelled in: my spot on the team was threatened, and I was put on probation for having bad grades.
+I was losing control of the two things I had always excelled in: my spot on the team was in jeopardy, and I was put on probation for having bad grades.
 Not a fun situation.

 However, I still believed that if I got my hockey career back on track, I would find the strength to focus on my studies and turn it around.
-So the summer before my junior year, I put everything I had – physically and mentally – into getting my back pain under control and into getting strong so that I could be a good hockey player again.
+So the summer before my junior year, I put everything I had – physically and mentally – into getting my back pain under control so that I could be that good hockey player I once used to be.

 And it worked!
 I returned as the strongest player on the team.
 I started to get my confidence back on the ice; I found it easier to concentrate on my school work; my back was feeling way better; I was in a good relationship.
 Things were looking up.